DIPlib/diplib/doc/src/viewer.md

   The control panel allows the user to select different ways of visualizing the image.
 It consists of four lists of options:

-  1. *Colorspace*, being
+  1. *Color space*, being

-     - *SPA*: image colorspace; this disregards the mapping.
+     - *SPA*: image color space; this disregards the mapping.
-     - *RGB*: RGB colorspace, from any 3 tensor elements.
+     - *RGB*: RGB color space, from any 3 tensor elements.
      - *GRY*: Single grey value.
      - *SEQ*: Single value mapped to a sequential blue-yellow colormap.
      - *DIV*: Single value mapped to a divergent blue-red colormap.
 Use for symmetric mappings.